ninabarzh/broomstick/content/posts/badbox.md

 ## What is BadBox, really?

 BadBox isn’t a single mystery app but a poisoning of the device supply chain.
-Anxiously cheap devices—like tablets, Android TV boxes, routers and even children’s tablets—leave the factory already compromised.
+Anxiously cheap devices, like tablets, Android TV boxes, routers and even children’s tablets, leave the factory already compromised.
 As soon as you power them up, they begin connecting to remote servers run by threat actors.

 These compromised devices are used for fraud, stolen data collection, installing more malware, account hijacking, and even turning your device into a proxy for cybercriminal activity.